pgsleepy/ultimatexr.io-1/content/docs/multiplayer/adding-multiplayer-support.md

 # Adding Multiplayer Support

 Adding multiplayer support to an application can be intimidating.
-We’ve put special effort into developing our multiplayer system to offload as much work as possible from the user and simplify the process, all while maintaining maximum flexibility.
+We’ve put special effort into developing the multiplayer system to offload as much work as possible from the user and simplify the process, all while maintaining maximum flexibility.

 The system is simple enough for artists and designers to quickly set up multiplayer support and prototype gameplay, while offering programmers a robust API to implement custom multiplayer logic for videogames and large-scale enterprise projects.